e271828e/Flight.jl/docs/src/index.md

 ## Feature Summary

-Here are some of `Flight.jl`'s highlights:
+Here are some of the package's highlights:

-*   **Hierarchical Modeling:** The modeling framework leverages `ComponentArrays.jl` to construct complex systems from simpler, reusable components.
+*   **Hierarchical Modeling:** Enables building complex systems from simpler, reusable components, leveraging `ComponentArrays.jl` for clarity and convenience.

-*   **High Performance:** The core simulation loop is built on `DifferentialEquations.jl`.
-It is designed from the ground up to be allocation-free, enabling extremely fast execution of headless simulations and smooth performance for interactive applications.
+*   **High Performance:** Its core simulation loop is built on `DifferentialEquations.jl` and designed from the ground up to be allocation-free.
+This enables extremely fast headless execution and smooth performance on interactive runs.

-*   **Interactive GUI:** Offers an extensible GUI based on `CImGui.jl` for real-time inspection and manipulation during interactive simulation.
+*   **Interactive GUI:** Offers an extensible GUI based on `CImGui.jl` for live model inspection and manipulation.

 *   **External Visualization & I/O:** Features out-of-the-box integration with [X-Plane 12](https://www.x-plane.com/desktop/try-it/) for high-fidelity 3D visualization,
     joystick support via `SDL2_jll`, and a generic interface layer for custom I/O functionality.

-*   **Solid Physics Foundation:** Built-in modules for attitude representation, geodesy, kinematics and rigid body dynamics, providing fast, accurate, robust and ergonomic types and operations.
+*   **Solid Physics Foundation:** Includes built-in modules for attitude representation, geodesy, kinematics and rigid body dynamics, providing fast, accurate and ergonomic types and operations.

-*   **Pre-Built Components:** High-fidelity, efficient and customizable models for propellers, piston engines and landing gear.
+*   **Pre-Built Aircraft Components:** Comes with high-fidelity, efficient and customizable models for propellers, piston engines and landing gear.

 *   **Integrated Control Design Workflow:** Provides general-purpose trimming and linearization functions.
 Seamlessly import linearized models into the `ControlSystems.jl` ecosystem for controller synthesis.
 Then, realize your design in a practical, discrete-time implementation, and validate it via nonlinear simulation.